emackey/arduino-control/PROTOCOL.md

 * Second character is `A` or `D`, for Analog or Digital.
 * Third character is `I` or `O`, for Input (read from hardware) or Output (write to hardware).
 * One or more digit characters indicate the pin number in decimal.
+* A colon ':' followed by the current value of the pin.
 * A double-quote character indicates the start of the pin's human-readable name.
 * The backslash is used to escape backslashes, @'s, and double-quotes within the pin name.
 * The next un-escaped double-quote marks the end of the pin name and descriptor.